 - 5. BEFORE removing the syringe from the stream, immediately turn the 2-way stopcock to the closed position (Figure 5). - 6.
-Place the syringe in a storage container (i.e., small cooler, pitcher or bucket) of stream water at ambient stream temperature to help maintain temperature and to avoid degassing prior to processing. - 7.
-Record water temperature at the time of collection on the Dissolved Gas Datasheet (RD[05]) - 8.
-Proceed to B.4, Sample Processing.
+Ensure water temperature at the time of collection is recorded in the water chemistry app. - 7.
+Proceed to B.4, Sample Processing - a.
+Samples should be processed immediately after collection, if possible. - b.
+If you are not able to process the samples immediately, place the syringe in a storage container (i.e., small cooler, pitcher or bucket) of stream water at ambient stream temperature to help maintain temperature and to decrease degassing prior to processing.